CosmicNyx/A-Love-Message/README.md

 - `main.js`: Sets up a terminal interface using the WinBox library, allowing users to enter commands and interact with the application.

-- `winboxContent.js`: Defines content that can be dynamically displayed within WinBox instances, adding an interactive storytelling or informational component to the application.
+- `winboxContent.js`: Defines content that can be dynamically displayed within WinBox instances, adding interactive storytelling or informational components to the application.

 ## Key Functionalities